PawelKozy/mcp-breach-to-fix-labs/README.md

 - **Vulnerable** - intentionally exploitable implementation you can reproduce end-to-end in Cursor/Codex.
 - **Secure** - minimal fix focusing on the specific control the incident highlighted (not a "perfect" rewrite).

-Unlike typical AI security posts that stop at theory, these labs were battle-tested with Claude and Cursor so you can replay the exact exploit/mitigation flow.
+These labs were fully battle-tested with Claude/Cursor, ensuring the exact exploit/mitigation flow is reproducible.

 Each challenge includes Docker services, FastMCP servers, fixtures, pytest regressions, and screenshots that prove the exploit really runs-no theoretical write-ups.